PUCD2035-E-F15/class_notes/content/week_9/index.md

 We will also vote on the following awards:

-- Most Useful Brush
+- Most Useful
-- Best simulation of a natural media
-- Funniest Brush
+- Most Beautful
 - Strangest
+- Craziest
+- Most Interesting
+- Most Complicated
+- Most Elegant
+- Most Natural
+- Least Natural
+- Most Fun
+- Least Fun
+- Hardest to Use
+- Best All Around